sxueck/pperplexica/README.md

 ## Features

-- **Local LLMs**: You can make use local LLMs such as Llama3 and Mixtral using Ollama.
+- **Local LLMs**: You can make use of local LLMs such as Llama3 and Mixtral using Ollama, including advanced reranking capabilities with models like BGE-Reranker-v2-M3.
 - **Two Main Modes:**
   - **Copilot Mode:** (In development) Boosts search by generating different queries to find more relevant internet sources.
 Like normal search instead of just using the context by SearxNG, it visits the top matches and tries to find relevant sources to the user's query directly from the page.
   - **Normal Mode:** Processes your query and performs a web search.